TJJD Admission Trends

 Severe Staffing Shortages

-TJJD secure facilities faced severe staffing shortages, only recouping losses in FY23 but still with immense churn.
+TJJD secure facilities faced severe staffing shortages, only recouping losses in FY 2023 but with immense churn.
+JCO staffing and operational capacity increased at the facilities and youth population stabilized in FY 2025.

 (Click to enlarge.)